barebox/barebox/Documentation/user/driver-model.rst

   of a shell variable assignment. :ref:`command_setenv`, if enabled, can still be used to write such a variable though.

-device variables may have a type, so assigning wrong values may fail:
+Device variables may have a type, so assigning wrong values may fail:

 .. code-block:: console